Is Russia running out of tanks?

 This is my analysis

 The Russians’ supply of old tanks must have decreased significantly by now.
 They probably have more and more difficulty in bringing more tanks to the front in Ukraine.
-I don’t think they have run out, but rather have difficulty in bringing sufficient quantities.
+I don’t think they have run out, but it is difficult for them to bring out sufficient quantities.

-I believe that the Russians have assessed that the cost of the losses is too high compared to the benefit of how they have used them so far.
+I believe that the Russians have assessed that the cost of the losses is too high in relation to the benefit of how they have used them so far.
 They have increasingly shifted to attacks almost entirely without tank support (and other armored vehicles) and with smaller groups of soldiers.
 It simply becomes the cheapest option.
 In Russia, soldiers are more like consumables.

 So, I believe they have deliberately reduced the usage as it has become ineffective and too costly.